‘The Walking Dead’ Spinoff: Scott Gimple Quizzed Over Possibility Of Crossover With ‘Fear The Walking Dead’

 “To [the] timeline question, there are some interesting aspects as to when that occurs as well.
 We have different things happening in The Walking Dead world.
 At one point it might all catch up with each other but we’re telling different sides of the story.”

-In addition to the storyline timeframe issues, it is unclear yet where the new Walking Dead spinoff series will be set, although filming is currently underway in and around Richmond, VA.
+In addition to the storyline timeframe issues, it is unclear yet where the new Walking Dead spinoff series will be set, although filming is currently underway in and around Richmond, Virginia.
 Depending on where the new series is set, could be an indicator, along with the timeline, of how easy it will be to have a crossover occur between the two series.
 So, for the time being, viewers will just have to wait until the new series premieres to find out more.

 As yet, the latest spinoff series is unnamed, although, a working title of Monument has been suggested.
 It is unclear yet if this title is merely a working title or if it will go on to become the official title of the latest Walking Dead series.